gvolpe/trading/README.md

 ✨ Built in 7ms
 ```

-NOTICE: The `nix run` comand will create a directory for the Parcel cache, which needs write permissions.
+NOTICE: The `nix run` command will create a directory for the Parcel cache, which needs write permissions.

+We use `fullLinkJS` to create a fully optimized JS file.
+However, we can use `fastLinkJS` for faster iterations, but the `copyJsFileTask` does not work with it.

-For development iterations, it may be more convenient to use `yarn` directly.
+For such cases, it may be more convenient to use `yarn` directly.

 ```console
 $ nix develop